Minimum Faculty Academic Workload Requirement

 Undergraduate Academic Advising for Majors

 Academic advising is an integral part of each faculty member's teaching responsibility.
 Careful, informed advising should help students formulate and implement their plans for the baccalaureate degree.
-The advisor's responsibility is to explain degree requirements and oversee a student's progress, and equally important, to assist the students in exploring areas particularly suited to their interests or career goals.
+The advisor's responsibility is to explain degree requirements and to oversee a student's progress, and equally important, to assist the students in exploring areas particularly suited to their interests or career goals.
 Academic advising, in short, should help students learn to use the resources of the University to fulfill their special educational aspirations.

-- The Office of the Associate Dean for Undergraduate Education (or other appropriate office) will retain a file for each undergraduate student registered in the College.
+- The Office of the Associate Dean for Undergraduate Education (or other appropriate office) will retain a file (physical or electronic) for each undergraduate student registered in the College.
 This file will include all pertinent information regarding the student's past academic record, current status, and future academic plans.
 (For example, the file should contain transcripts of past college work, upper-level evaluation of courses taken elsewhere, letter of admission, record of deficiencies, grade reports, notice of academic probation or suspension, notice of special honors such as College honors list, grade changes, drops and adds, individual instructor's requirements for making up incompletes, and the degree plan.)
 The file should also contain any petition waiver or agreement regarding fulfillment of degree requirements; such extraordinary arrangements are the responsibility of the Associate Dean and are not valid unless signed by the Associate Dean or his/her designate.

 - All new students should first proceed through the Associate Dean's office (or other appropriate office) during their first registration.
 At that time, each student will be assigned an advisor, in most cases temporary, who will briefly explain the degree program, the meaning of any deficiencies and how they may be made up, and distribute any material pertaining to the degree requirements which the programs provide for their students.
 A preliminary degree plan will be devised, signed by the advisor, and sent to the Associate Dean's office (or Program office) for the student's permanent file.

 - After registration, and during the first semester at UT Dallas, the Associate Dean will assign each student a permanent advisor, who will remain the student's advisor during the student's career at UTD.
-The student will be informed of his/her advisor and instructed to contact him or her for an appointment if the need arises.
+The student will be informed of his/her advisor and instructed to contact him or her for an appointment as the need arises.
 The student and advisor, or someone under the supervision of the advisor, will meet during the first semester for the purpose of more fully explaining the degree requirements and discovering the student's academic plans and career goals.
 The student should be advised that the Catalog governs requirements; and advising should conform to it.
 The student may also be offered information about support services such as career development and financial aids, and should be advised about the possibilities for graduating with honors.

 - The Office of the Associate Dean for Undergraduate Education (or other appropriate office) should ensure that each student has been assigned an appropriate advisor and that he/she has been advised during the first semester.
 Advice should be accessible to students throughout the semester; and students should be strongly urged to seek advice each semester.